iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-buildIApp.md

 </div>

 <div class="solution-note">
-  <p>An <span class="highlight">iExec App</span> runs in a trusted execution environment (TEE) and processes protected data.
-Think of it as a special application that can work with encrypted information while keeping it secure.</p>
+<p>An iExec App (iApp) runs in a Trusted Execution Environment (TEE), it can process data in a secure environment.</p>
 </div>

-This guide will help you set up, test, deploy and run your iExec App using the [`iapp-cli`](https://github.com/iExecBlockchainComputing/iapp/tree/main/cli) tool.
+This guide will help you set up, test, deploy and run your iApp using the [`iapp-cli`](https://github.com/iExecBlockchainComputing/iapp/tree/main/cli) tool.
 Follow the instructions carefully for a smooth development experience.